LSIR/llm-mediator-simulation/GUIDE.md

 A debater is configured with a name, a position (_for_ or _against_ the debate statement) and a list of personality axis.
 The personality axis represent a position between two extremes, with 5 possible values: `0`, `1`, `2`, `3`, `4`.
-The values on the personality axis will change over time, by `+-1` before every intervention of the targeted debater except the first.
+The values on the personality axis will change over time, by `+-1` before every intervention of the targeted debater except before the first intervention of the debate.

 ```python
 from llm_mediator_simulation.simulation.debater.config import (